-As of this writing, no Kodi-related issues on net neutrality has been reported.
+As of this writing, no Kodi-related issues on net neutrality have been reported.
 Some fear that this may cause Kodi users to eventually pay for higher internet speed because of low broadband infrastructure.

 Think of the reason why Netflix had to settle with Comcast in 2014.
 Here, the ISP allegedly reduced download speeds that led to buffering when Netflix users streamed movies and TV shows.

 2. Can I use Kodi legally in any country?

 In most countries including the United States, Kodi is perfectly legal.